nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 ### License - n8n Self Hosting

-- The n8n "free self hosting license" allows for personal, hobby, or internal non-commercial use only.
+- The n8n free self hosting license allows for "personal, hobby, or internal non-commercial" use only.
 Commercial use is only allowed with a commercial license

 - In any case, at some point I'll want to do an advanced paid plan, for the premium features

+- If a client wants to manage his own n8n account for his own internal uses, I recommend self hosting.
+If it's for providing services to his clients, I recommend using the n8n cloud, either independently or as part of my n8n cloud

 - <https://n8n.io/pricing>